Sins of a Solar Empire: Sequel

-A sequel to the game, Sins of a Solar Empire II was teased by Ironclad Games on September 16, 2022.
+A sequel to the game, Sins of a Solar Empire II, was teased by Ironclad Games on September 16, 2022.
 The game entered early access on the Epic Games Store on October 27.
 The developers called the initial phase a "technical preview", promoting Ironclad's new Iron Engine.
+Ironclad Games added multiplayer to its early access preview in February 2023, with promises to add further factions throughout the year.

 Reception

 Sins of a Solar Empire was awarded "Best Strategy Game of the Year 2008" by GameTrailers, and best PC Game of the Year by IGN.
 The game was met with positive reviews, holding an aggregate score of 88% based on 46 reviews at GameRankings, and an aggregate score of 87/100 based on 52 reviews at Metacritic.

 Much praise for the game has been directed towards the game's clever blend of RTS and 4X gameplay, the seamless zoom function, and the user-friendly Empire Tree and UI.
 That the game was designed to play efficiently on older as well as newer PCs has garnered considerable praise.
 Criticism has been focused on the lack of a single-player campaign, sporadic game crashes when played online, and the potentially lengthy game-play times.
 Following the 1.03 patch, with increased game speeds, this problem has been slightly improved, although games with six or more players can sometimes still take four hours or more.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Sins of a Solar Empire for "Strategy/Simulation Game of the Year".